Bookforum talks to Mathieu Lindon

 When we were twenty-four or twenty-five, I think we had that problem, because he was published by my father, and I thought it was a great honor to be published by him.
 I talked to Foucault about how I was afraid to be jealous, and he answered with his great smile: “But it’s normal to be jealous of friends, because you respect your friends.
 If you don’t respect someone’s work you can’t be jealous of their success.”

-Ruby Brunton is a New Zealand-raised writer, poet, and performance artist who now lives in Brooklyn.
+Ruby Brunton is a New Mexico-born, New Zealand-raised writer, editor, poet, and performer who lives between Brooklyn and Mexico City.
+Find her on twitter @rubybrunton.

 Comments are open to registered bookforum.com users only.
 Please login to post.